alex-spataru/QtApp-Template/README.md

 For more information, check the [`Build.yml`](.github/workflows/Build.yml) file.

-**Note:** If you need to use OpenSSL for your projects, you will need to add it yourself (or make a pull-request, because I want to automate that and I still haven't done that).
+**Note:** If you need to use OpenSSL for your projects, you will need to add it yourself (or make a pull-request, because I want to automate this and I still haven't done that).

 ## Modifying this project to suit your needs